mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{equation}
 $$</div>

-Now $v$ is a function of $t$ and we can ask for the rate of change of the $v$ with respect to $t$, this is called *instantaneous acceleration*, *acceleration* is a change of speed that takes place during an interval of time, if there weren't acceleration in a moving object the moving object will be moving the rest of his life with a constant speed, if the speed is given as a function of time then we can calculate the *instantaneous* rate of change of the velocity with respect to time
+Now $v$ is a function of $t$, and we can ask for the rate of change of $v$ with respect to $t$.
+This is called *instantaneous acceleration*. *Acceleration* is a change of speed that takes place during an interval of time.
+If there weren't acceleration in a moving object, the moving object would be moving for the rest of its life with a constant speed.
+If the speed is given as a function of time, then we can calculate the *instantaneous* rate of change of the velocity with respect to time:

 <div>$$
 \begin{equation}